brianhigh/big-file-types/Big_Data_File_Formats.md

 scratch space, we allocated 1 TB for this project's network storage folder.

-We will compare the performance of a variety of file types: GZipped CSV, MonetDBLite, SQLite, and XDF.
+We will compare the performance of a variety of file types: GZipped CSV, MonetDBLite, SQLite, XDF, and RData.
 So, we will need to store these other types, as least at long as it takes to test them.
-For our 20 merged datasets, we have found space consumption to be, per dataset: CSV = 146 GB, GZipped CSV = 26 GB, MonetDBLite = 73 GB, SQLite = 109 GB, XDF = 11 GB.
-As we have found the performance of CSV, GZipped CSV, and SQLite to be poor for our datasets, we decided to only store a complete set of MonetDBLite (1,460 GB) and XDF (220 GB) files.
+For our 20 merged datasets, we have found space consumption to be, per dataset: CSV = 146 GB, GZipped CSV = 26 GB, MonetDBLite = 73 GB, SQLite = 109 GB, XDF = 11 GB, RData = 96 GB.

+Since the uncompressed RData format takes so much more space than XDF, but offers no additional benefits, and lacks "on-disk" query features or any other memory-saving or performance enhacing features, and suffers from poor storage and retrival times when using compression, we chose not to store a complete set of RData files.
+Likewise, we also found the performance of CSV, GZipped CSV, and SQLite to be poor for our datasets.
+Therefore, we decided to only store a complete set of MonetDBLite (1,460 GB) and XDF (220 GB) files.
 Since the MonetDBLite files grow as they are used, we allowed for this by putting just those files on a 1.77 TB drive.
 We will still have to remove completed models as we evaluate each new model, to allow for file expansion.

 ### Memory Requirements